-This report provides a snapshot of key statistical data for New Zealand’s telecom market.
+This report assesses the key statistical data and regulatory measures in New Zealand’s telecom market.
 It covers the fixed-line market and developments in the rollout of the Ultra-Fast Broadband (UFB) network.
 The fixed-line voice market (voice calls and local access) continues to lose overall share of the telecom services market, partly caused by the drop in call prices and volumes as the uptake of mobile and other P2P services continues.

 Spark New Zealand, Chorus, Vodafone, 2degrees, TelstraClear, Orcon, Snap, CallPlus.

 Just a quick note to say thank for your helpful reports.
 I`ve used them a couple of times over the years and I found your talk at CeBIT, very interesting indeed.

 Caribbean - Telecoms, Mobile, Broadband and Digital Media - Statistics and Analyses

 Honduras - Telecoms, Mobile, Broadband and Digital Media - Statistics and Analyses

 (normal price US$750.00)